-4. Help students make the most of engagement with Holocaust survivors personal meaning from this history.
+4. Help students make the most of engagement with Holocaust survivors

-Our research indicates that hearing testimony from Holocaust survivors often proves a uniquely affecting experience for young people which can facilitate distinctive ways of 'understanding' and of drawing
+Our research indicates that hearing testimony from Holocaust survivors often proves a uniquely affecting experience for young people that can facilitate distinctive ways of 'understanding' and of drawing personal meaning from this history.